ADMINISTRATION

 FAQ

-It uses voice prompts, lights and text messages on the device to tell the rescuer what steps to take while using the machine.
-The user typically places the contact points on the patient’s body as instructed and an AED is designed to be used for emergency purposes only after 911 is called and before emergency responders arrive.
-It may also be used by paramedics or EMTs in an ambulance, or in the emergency department as well.
+It uses voice prompts, lights, and text messages on the device to tell the rescuer what steps to take while using the machine.
+The user typically places the contact points on the patient’s body as instructed.
+An AED is designed to be used for emergency purposes while 911 is being called.

-We advocate for the American Heart Association’s position on placement of AEDs in public areas, and have been working diligently to determine where AEDs should be placed in our community.
-Ideally AEDs should be available in targeted public areas, such as sports arenas and gyms, shopping malls, physician offices, schools, etc. In fact, in Indiana, AEDs are required by law in more health club settings.
+The AED Collective advocates for the American Heart Association’s position on placement of AEDs in public areas, and has been working diligently to determine where AEDs should be placed in our community.
+Ideally, AEDs should be available in targeted public areas, such as sports arenas/fields, gyms, shopping malls, physician offices, churches, schools, etc. Any place that hosts a high population of people should have an AED readily accessible.

 PURCHASING GUIDELINES